otoolep/questdb.io/website/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 scale almost linearly as we add more CPU cores and hits a performance ceiling at around 12 cores.

 Unfortunately AWS CPUs are hyperthreaded.
-The performance could potentially be even higher if CPU were fully isolated to do the computations.
+We could unpack even more performance if CPU were fully isolated to run the computations.

 We did not get our hands on CPUs with more memory channels for this test, but if you have easy access to 8 or 12-channel servers and would like to benchmark QuestDB, we'd love to hear the results.
 You can <a href="https://www.questdb.io/getstarted">download QuestDB</a> and leave a <a target="_blank" href="https://github.com/questdb/questdb/issues/146">comment on github</a>

 ### What is next?
-In further releases, we will roll out this functionality to other parts of our SQL.
+In further releases, we will roll out this functionality to other parts of our SQL implementation.
 QuestDB implements SIMD in a generic fashion, which will allow us to continue adding SIMD to about everything our SQL engine does, such as keyed aggregations, indexing etc. We will also keep improving QuestDB's performance.
 Through some further work on assembly, we estimate that we can gain another 15% speed on these operations.
 In the meantime, if you want to know exactly how we have achieved this, all of our code is **[open-source](https://github.com/questdb/questdb)**!